 The School of Journalism and Mass Communication administers the following three undergraduate certificates.

-See Event Planning in the Catalog.
+See Certificate in Event Planning in the Catalog.

-Certificate in Fundraising and Philanthropy Communication
+Fundraising and Philanthropy Communication

-See Media Entrepreneurialism in the Catalog.
+See Certificate in Media Entrepreneurialism in the Catalog.

 The school encourages undergraduate majors to complete at least one internship.
 The school's internship coordinator helps students find appropriate positions.